SLAP: Shortcut Learning for Abstract Planning: Experiment

 \paragraph{Shortcut Policy Learning Analysis:} SLAP learns separate shortcut policies for each pair of abstract states.
 While this parallelization makes distributed training easier, it is also possible that training a universal policy \citep{kaelbling1993learning,schaul2015universal,eysenbach2022contrastive} could lead to better sample complexity, with learned representations shared across shortcuts (\textbf{Q5}).
 To test this possibility, we compare three shortcut policy learning schemes: \begin{itemize}[left=10pt] \item \textbf{Independent}: We train all shortcut policies separately (the default for SLAP). \item \textbf{Abstract Subgoals}: We augment observations with a multi-hot encoding of the abstract terminal state for the respective shortcut and train a single shared policy for all shortcuts. \item \textbf{Abstract HER}: We use the same multi-hot abstract terminal state encoding as in Abstract Subgoals, but we additionally perform hindsight goal relabeling (as in HER) where goals are now abstract terminal states.
 During training, if the shortcut policy reaches a different abstract terminal state from the one it was targeting, that data is used to learn about the shortcut that was incidentally achieved.
 We again use SAC for compatibility with HER. \end{itemize}

 In Figure~\ref{fig:rl-architecture}, we see that Independent consistently outperforms Abstract Subgoals and Abstract HER, particularly in PyBullet environments, despite the opportunity to share representations across shortcuts.
 We speculate that the poor performance of universal policy learning is due to the fact that shortcuts have varying levels of difficulty for RL.
 Universal policy learning may implicitly devote resources to learning infeasible shortcuts, where Independent would simply fail to learn on those shortcuts.
 In future work, we plan to continue exploring shortcut policy learning schemes.
+We further ablate RL algorithmic choices for shortcut learning in Appendix \ref{app:shortcut-policies}, with different reward-shaping and exploration strategies (\textbf{Q5}).